 Before she knew it, Debbie was being directed to the podium.
-At the night’s end, the Guion Creek Middle School teacher took home a $2,500 cash award, a $4,000 ACE scholarship, and Teachers’ Treasures title for Teacher of the Year.
+At the night’s end, the Guion Creek Middle School teacher took home a $2,500 cash award, a $4,000 ACE scholarship and the Teachers’ Treasures title of Teacher of the Year.

 One year later, ACE caught up with the instructor.
 Polished in all black – save for a light, red-leather jacket – and perched in front of her students’ prized robots, Debbie appears ready for her close-up this time.

 Debbie (center, right) stands with the other teachers awarded at Teachers' Treasues Dream Big 2017.
 They are flanked by